Log in

 Top Review 15

-Finally I get to test the scent I've been curious about for decades.
+Finally, I get to test the fragrance I've been curious about for decades.

-Ever since I read "The Artificial Silk Girl" by Irmgard Keun, I couldn't get that chypre out of my head.
-Maybe because I started to be interested in fragrances at that time and was the same age as the protagonist of the book published in 1932:
+Ever since I read "The Artificial Silk Girl" by Irmgard Keun, this Chypre has not left my mind.
+Perhaps because that was when I started to become interested in fragrances, and I was the same age as the protagonist of the book published in 1932:

-Doris, pretty young woman (18), from "small circumstances", hates her job as a stenotypist and dreams of becoming famous, a "shine" as she calls it.
+Doris, a pretty young woman (18), from "humble beginnings," hates her job as a stenographer and dreams of becoming famous, a "glamour," as she calls it.

-She can only afford a little luxury through wealthier men, who are sometimes more and sometimes less nice.
-From one of the nicer ones, a little fat man, apparently a sales representative for perfume and cosmetics, she is presented with big bottles of Coty's Chypre.
+She can only afford a bit of luxury through wealthier men, who are sometimes nice and sometimes not.
+One of the nicer ones, a little chubby man who is apparently a sales representative for perfume and cosmetics, gifts her large bottles of Coty's Chypre.

-Through the mediation of her mother, who works in the theatre as a dresser, she gets a job as an extra, but Doris wants more: In order to look better at a job interview as an acting student, she "borrows" from the dressing room the very expensive fur coat of an older, rich woman, which fits her so perfectly that she absolutely cannot bring herself to give it back.
+Through her mother, who works as a wardrobe mistress in the theater, she gets a job as an extra, but Doris wants more: To stand out better at an audition for acting school, she "borrows" the very expensive fur coat of an older, wealthy woman from the wardrobe, which fits her so perfectly that she absolutely cannot bring herself to return it.

-Fearing the police, she flees to Berlin, with small luggage, the fur coat and chypre.
+Fearing the police, she flees to Berlin, with little luggage, the fur coat, and Chypre.

-In the Berlin of the Weimar Republic it is not easy to make it through, their life is up and down, and a ritual to lighten the mood is to treat yourself and your fur to a "scent of chypre".
+In the Berlin of the Weimar Republic, it's not easy to get by; her life is a rollercoaster, and a ritual for lifting her spirits is to indulge herself and the fur with a "scent of Chypre."

-Now, while testing, I can imagine this dark green, animal chypre, the "Urchypre", as a fur scent.
-(And no, I never had a fur coat.
+Now, while testing, I can very well imagine this dark green, animalistic Chypre, the "Urchypre," as a fur scent.
+(And no, I have never owned a fur coat.
 No woman looks better in it than the previous owner)

-I found it striking that Zibet already appears in the top note, and not only as a fixator in the base.
+I found it striking that civet appears in the top note, and not just as a fixative in the base.

-Perhaps this creates the illusion of being wrapped in a soft, protective coat with a pleasant scent of fur and leather.
-(My skin likes civet, the one in the thinned!
-Form smells so wonderful.
+Perhaps this creates a bit of the illusion of wrapping oneself in a soft, protective coat that smells pleasantly of fur and leather.
+(My skin loves civet, which smells so wonderful in its diluted form.

-Balsamic sage supports the dark green effect of oak moss, which does not seem creaky at all here.
+Balsamic sage supports the dark green effect of oakmoss, which here does not come across as scratchy at all.

 Even rose and jasmine seem to contribute mainly their dark and animalistic facets!

-Refined and somewhat lightened by iris root, which fortunately has nothing powdery here
+Refined and slightly brightened by orris root, which thankfully has nothing powdery about it.

-I find the very "clearly arranged" list of ingredients astonishing, with which Coty has composed such a wonderful fragrance.
-One of the reasons for this could be that each of these natural substances has a complex composition of its own.
+I find the very "concise" ingredient list remarkable, with which Coty has composed such a beautiful fragrance.
+One reason for this could be that each of these natural substances already has a complex composition on its own.

-Chypre by Coty is a perfume completely without "residual sweetness", not a kind of dessert.
-Nothing that screams "eat me up"
+Coty's Chypre is a perfume completely without "residual sweetness," no kind of dessert.
+Nothing that screams "taste me."

-Chypre by Coty is a benchmark, a perfume that gives attitude but also demands it.
+Coty's Chypre is a benchmark, a perfume that gives presence but also demands it.

 8 Comments